What Happens If You Accidentally Disturb Asbestos?

 Waste must go to a licensed hazardous waste facility.

-For landlords or businesses, the legal duty is stricter under the Control of Asbestos Regulations 2012.
-For guidance for businesses please contact us right away on 03304339680 or email info@asbestosSM.co.uk for help.
+For landlords or businesses, the legal duty is much stricter under the Control of Asbestos Regulations 2012.
+For UK guidance for businesses please contact us right away on 03304339680 or email info@asbestosSM.co.uk for help.

 Signs You May Have Disturbed Asbestos